DASpringate/Cochrane_scraper/README.md

 * [Konopantelis, Springate and Reeves (2013).
 A Re-Analysis of the Cochrane Library Data: The Dangers of Unobserved Heterogeneity in Meta-Analyses](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0069930)

+Please let me know if you use this software for your research and I'll add your publication to the list.

 ## Installation

 This software is cross-platform (tested on Windows and Linux).
 You need to have an up-to-date version of Java installed first.